V4Fire/Client/src/traits/i-access/README.md

 # traits/i-access

-This module provides a trait for a component that needs to implement "accessibility" behavior, like "focusing" or "disabling".
+This module provides a trait for a component that needs to implement the "accessibility" behavior, like "focusing" or "disabling".

 ## Synopsis